engineerbaz/BAZ-learns/workshops/sanog40-BGP-RPKI-IPV6/day1.md

 ## Day 1 - RPKI Validation

- Day 1 - RPKI

 RCT
 https://bit.ly/3nEykpi

 Web for information on Leaks
 https://bgpstream.com/

-PROBLEM WITH IRR
+*PROBLEM WITH IRR*

-NO single Authority model
+- NO single Authority model
-Many RRs
+- Many RRs
-Incomplete Data
+- Incomplete Data
-Scaling
+- Scaling

-Bgpq3
+`bgpq3` is a tool for BGP

+---
 Private key to sign the authority , and
 Public Key to Validate the authority

+---

 Chain of Trust